pellepelster/pages/solidblocks.de/content/_index.md

     {{</feature>}}

     {{<feature title="Custom Applications" iconClasses="fa-industry solidblocks-orange">}}
-      From greenfield JVM or .NET Core projects, to Python and Ruby-based solutions, to matured and still useful PHP applications, its customizability and extendability make Solidblocks the perfect platform to host your custom business applications or give legacy applications a new life and a stable environment.
+      From greenfield JVM or .NET Core projects, to Python and Ruby-based solutions, to matured and still useful PHP applications.
+Its customizability and extendability make it the perfect platform to host your bespoke business applications, or give legacy applications a new life and a stable environment.
     {{</feature>}}

     {{<feature title="Maintenance & Overhaul" iconClasses="fa-screwdriver-wrench solidblocks-yellow">}}
-        Depending on the underlying ecosystem or framework of your appliction, Solidblocks components like Keycloak or OpenVPN can be retrofitted to strenghted security and secure your application gibing give it a longer lifetime.
+        Depending on the underlying ecosystem or framework of your application, Solidblocks components, such as Keycloak or OpenVPN, can be retrofitted to strengthen the security of your application.
+This will secure your application, thereby extending its lifetime.
     {{</feature>}}

   {{</feature-row>}}